 To contact Mr. Wollerton (Assistant Head Teacher / Careers Lead) please call 01384 816 165 or email firstname.lastname@example.org

 Labour Market Information

 Labour market information can help young people to make informed decisions about their future study and career choices.
 Labour market information tells you about what is happening in the job market at national, regional and local levels and includes information about jobs and salaries, what skills employers are looking for in different industrial sectors, conditions, communities and future trends.

 Labour Market Profiles and Guide

 The National Careers Service Job Profiles contain information about the types of jobs available in different areas, which industries are growing, which need staff to replace those leaving and the skills which these employers will be looking for.
 The National Careers Service Job Profiles contain information on the skills and qualifications required for over 750 jobs.
 You can also find out about the work involved, salaries you and career prospects.

-This academic year the date set for Work Experience for Year 10, is Tuesday 7th to Friday 10th July 2018.
+This academic year the date set for Work Experience for Year 10, is 4th - 7th May 2020.
 Work experience can be a great help if you are still unsure what sort of career you want to be in when you leave school.
 The placement you choose is your opportunity to spend a period of time learning about a particular job or area of work that interests you.